just-the-docs/just-the-docs/docs/Products/dxgov/Guilds/index.md

 ___

 <a href="https://guilds.eth.link" target="_blank">Guilds</a> are our minimal governance solution.
 These DAOs fit into the existing liquid token governance model popular in the space and familiar to most.
 Normal ethereum tokens are locked/staked in return for voting power.
-Guilds offer far more decentralisation due to being managed on-chain but with the user experience voters have come to expect with free signed voting, automated execution of actions and more.
+Guilds offer far more decentralization due to being managed on-chain but with the user experience voters have come to expect with free signed voting, automated execution of actions and more.

-This doesn't solve any major governance issues but does push the space into a more decentralised form of governance necessary considering the amount of funds and increased importance
+This doesn't solve any major governance issues but does push the space into a more decentralized form of governance necessary considering the amount of liquidity and increased importance of the space as a whole.

-Guilds also act as a way for new DAOs to begin operating in a simpler way, getting used to the community, operations, etc. This can then lead to a more advanced DAO that would utilise governance 2.0.
+Guilds also act as a way for new DAOs to begin learning how to run a real DAO, getting used to the community, operations, etc. This can then lead to a more advanced DAO that would utilise governance 2.0.

 The guild **executes previously authorized functions** to smart contracts after a proposal action to execute that function reaches the **minimum amount of votes** using **locked tokens as voting power** after a **period of time**.